FelixOnline/v2/content/articles/2016-3-11-imperial-at-the-notting-hill-dinner-club.md

 As part of SVW, 34 Imperial students headed over, with both ‘Take Note’ A Cappella Group and Imperial College Gospel Choir making an appearance to sing for the attendees., creating a friedly relaxed atmosphere.
 The Imperial students helped out and chatted with the guests.
 Everyone was able to talk about a huge variety of topics because of the range of students and people there.

 “Imperial College students made a huge difference attending the Dinner Club; their welcoming and engaging attitude with the guests was fantastic and really helped break down social barriers.
-We hope to continue working closely with the Dinner Club in the future.” said Lucinda Sandon\-Allum, Imperial College Union President.
+We hope to continue working closely with the Dinner Club in the future.” said Lucinda Sandon-Allum, Imperial College Union President.

 Overall it was a really lovely opportunity to get more involved in the local community.
 Student Volunteering Week seems to have gone as well as ever this year, excellent news for a campaign in its fifteenth year.